 Normal Business Hours: 9.00 am to 5.00 pm local UK time, each Business Day.

-Order Confirmation: means either the confirmation email or receipt we send to you following a placement of an order for either a Paid License or Free Trial by you for our Services including for any Renewal Term following our receipt of payment from you.
-The Order Confirmation may contain the License Key you need to activate the Subscription and it will set out the Subscription Term applicable to your order.
+Order Confirmation: means either the confirmation email or receipt we send to you following a placement of an order for either a Paid License or Free Licence by you for our Services including for any Renewal Term following our receipt of payment from you.
+The Order Confirmation may contain information you need to activate the Subscription and it will set out the Subscription Term and usage limits applicable to your order.

-Paid License: means a Subscription that is not a Free Trial.
+Paid License: means a Subscription that is not a Free Licence.